 The Yizkor service is more than a prayer.
 On a personal level, it is an opportunity to reflect upon and remember the wonderful things that made the deceased person special.
 It is also a promise to act properly and give charity in the name of the deceased.
 (This is also why there are often synagogue fund-raising forms to be found attached to the Yizkor prayer--if people are pledging money, it is only proper for them to pledge support for the synagogue that provides for their religious needs.)

 Yizkor may also be recited for other relatives (grandparents, aunts, uncles, etc.).
-In many communities it is also customary to recite a special prayer during Yizkor in memory of those who perished in the Holocaust.
+In many communities it is also customary to recite a special prayer during Yizkor in memory of those who perished in the Holocaust and those who fell defending the State of Israel.
 In fact, many speculate that the memorial service originated as a result of the Crusades, when tens of thousands of Jews were murdered.